 2. Cholla Cactus Garden

-The Cholla Cactus Garden is a collection of Cholla cactus that spreads out as far as the eye can see in one specific area of the park.
+The Cholla Cactus Garden is a collection of Cholla cactus that spread out as far as the eye can see in one specific area of the park.
 There’s a short trail that lets you get up close and personal with the Cholla cactus, but don’t get too close because they’re known as jumping cactus for a reason, and they will stick to you.

 3. Ryan Mountain